Shared purity and concurrence of a mixture of ground and low-lying excited states as indicators of quantum phase transitions: Introduction

 where the $\lambda_i\text{'s}$ are square roots of the eigenvalues of $\rho\tilde{\rho}$ in descending order.
 Here $\tilde{\rho}$ is the spin-flipped $\rho$ : $\tilde{\rho}=(\sigma_y\otimes\sigma_y)\rho^*(\sigma_y\otimes\sigma_y)$, $\rho^*$ is the complex conjugate of $\rho$ in the computational basis~\cite{PhysRevLett.78.5022,PhysRevLett.80.2245}.
 Concurrence is a monotonically increasing function of the entanglement of formation, which quantifies the necessary amount of singlets to create the bipartite state $\rho$ by local operation and classical communication~\cite{PhysRevA.53.2046,PhysRevA.54.3824}.

-In an experiment, it is typically difficult to prepare the ground state of a system of interacting sub-systems.
-It may however be easier to obtain a mixture of the ground state with low-lying energy levels of the same system.
-Motivated by this understanding, we have considered a mixture of the ground state and low-lying excited states, with exponentially decreasing weights:

-where $\rho_k=\frac{1} {d} \sum_{i=1}^d |E_k^i\rangle \langle E_k^i|$ is the equally mixed density matrix of the $k^{th}$ energy level having $d$-fold degeneracy with $|E_K^i\rangle$s being the individual degenerate orthonormal eigenstates spanning that eigenspace.
-The choice of the state is inspired by the canonical equilibrium state of statistical mechanics.
-We restrict our calculation up to the $4_{th}$ excited state in the Eq.~(\ref{density_matrix}), since higher-order excited states have negligible contributions in the computed values of shared purity and concurrence.

-In the upcoming sections~\ref{II},~\ref{III} and~\ref{IV}, we analyze the concurrence and shared purity of the mixture of ground, and low-lying excited states for the one-dimensional $J_1-J_2$ Heisenberg quantum spin model, the one-dimensional transverse-field quantum Ising model, and the two-dimensional $J_1-J_2$ Heisenberg quantum spin model respectively.
+In the upcoming sections~\ref{II},~\ref{III} and~\ref{IV}, we analyze the concurrence and shared purity of thermal states, pseudo thermal states, and a mixture of ground, and low-lying excited states for the one-dimensional $J_1-J_2$ Heisenberg quantum spin model, the one-dimensional transverse-field quantum Ising model, and the two-dimensional $J_1-J_2$ Heisenberg quantum spin model respectively.
 We present a conclusion in Sec.~\ref{V}.

+The reason behind the consideration of a mixture of eigenstaes instead of the ground state are that concurrence and shared purity of the ground state can not conclusively detect quantum phase transitions of the one- and two-dimensional $J_1-J_2$ models~\cite{PhysRevA.90.032301}, and it is experimentally difficult to create the ground state of a system.
+We investigate whether signatures of the quantum phase transitions are still present at low temperatures, wherein the mixing of low-lying eigenstates is inevitable.
+Therefore, the method employed searches for signatures of quantum phase transitions in the ground state by looking at properties of low-temperature states of the same systems.